canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q4/QuestionText.md

 - Constructors:
     - A constructor which is visible from another class and accepts a `double` and a `String` in that order as parameters and initializes the **durability** and **manufacturer** attributes with the input values.
-    - The constructor should check that the **durability** attribute is non-negative, and if not initialize it to zero.
+    - The constructor should check that the input parameter for the **durability** attribute is non-negative, and if not initialize **durability** to zero.

 ## Chassis